-When we were battling fleas, we tried everything!
-Then I heard that vinegar kills fleas, and I had to give it a try.
+When we had a flea problem, we tried everything!
+Then I heard about using vinegar for fleas on cats, and I had to give it a try.

-There are different ways you can use vinegar, such as in the bath, applying directly to your pets fur or skin, or even in their drinking water (dogs only - more info on that below).
+There are different ways you can use vinegar for killing adult fleas, such as in the bath, applying directly to your pets fur or skin, or even in their drinking water (dogs only - more info on that below).

 PS: One of these methods I found to be much more effective than the others!